Ph.D Dissertation On Diagnosis, Vaccination Against Debilitating Infectious Disease Of Goats, Sheep Successfully Defended - UrduPoint

 Ph.D Dissertation On Diagnosis, Vaccination Against Debilitating Infectious Disease Of Goats, Sheep Successfully Defended

-PESHAWAR, (UrduPoint / Pakistan Point News - 23rd Oct, 2024) Hayatullah Khan, a student of Agriculture University Peshawar, has successfully defend his Ph.D dissertation on diagnosis, vaccination against a debilitating infectious disease of goats, sheep.
+PESHAWAR, (UrduPoint / Pakistan Point News - 26th Oct, 2024) Hayatullah Khan, a student of Agriculture University Peshawar, has successfully defended his Ph.D dissertation on diagnosis, and vaccination against a debilitating infectious disease of goats, and sheep.

 The research titled "Proteomic approaches for the establishment of effective diagnostics and vaccines against Mycoplasma capricolum subsp. capripneumoniae Pakistan-strain" is completed under the supervision of Dr. Farhan Anwar Khan, Associate Professor, College of Veterinary Sciences, The University of Agriculture, Peshawar (UAP).